gregorycrane/CrosbySchaeffer2.0/chaps/lesson12.md

 for the most heroic exploit in Athenian history.

 <div type="textpart" subtype="para" n="66">
-<p>PRONUNCIATION OF ANGLICIZED GREEK PROPER NAMES
+PRONUNCIATION OF ANGLICIZED GREEK PROPER NAMES

 (a) Every educated person should know how to pronounce correctly the many Greek proper names that have passed into English literature and English speech.
 Especially is this to be expected of every person who has been